Prerequisites

 Android 12-13

-- Android 12-13 images are not rooted by default, so make sure that the device is rooted before going any further.
-Please refer to Genymotion Device Image on-line documentation for more details.
+- Root the device: Android 12-13 images are not rooted by default, so make sure that the device is rooted before going any further.

-- We need to make the /system partition writeable and push the certificate to the /system/etc/security/cacerts folder:
+- Make the /system partition writable and push the certificate to the

 - adb root